A courtroom.

 Stacy said:

-“That lack of action just further embroiled the neighbour to continue his behaviour.”
+“That lack of action just further emboldened the neighbour to continue his behaviour.”

 Stacy would continue to wait for action to be taken, with her housing association asking for 28 days to implement actions.
 Stacy would wait 56 days and states she began to give up hope.